Legal informatics: Legal practice

 Within the practice issues conceptual area, progress continues to be made on both litigation and transaction focused technologies.
 In particular, technology including predictive coding has the potential to effect substantial efficiency gains in law practice.
 Though predictive coding has largely been applied in the litigation space, it is beginning to make inroads in transaction practice, where it is being used to improve document review in mergers and acquisitions.
 Other advances, including XML coding in transaction contracts, and increasingly advanced document preparation systems demonstrate the importance of legal informatics in the transactional law space.

 Current applications of AI in the legal field utilize machines to review documents, particularly when a high level of completeness and confidence in the quality of document analysis is depended upon, such as in instances of litigation and where due diligence play a role.
 Predictive coding leverages small samples to cross-reference similar items, weed out less relevant documents so attorneys can focus on the truly important key documents, produces statistically validated results, equal to or surpassing the accuracy and, prominently, the rate of human review.

 Delivery of services

 Advances in technology and legal informatics have led to new models for the delivery of legal services.
 Legal services have traditionally been a "bespoke" product created by a professional attorney on an individual basis for each client.
 However, to work more efficiently, parts of these services will move sequentially from (1) bespoke to (2) standardized, (3) systematized, (4) packaged, and (5) commoditized.
 Moving from one stage to the next will require embracing different technologies and knowledge systems.

 The spread of the Internet and development of legal technology and informatics are extending legal services to individuals and small-medium companies.

+As legal departments explore generative AI, alternative legal service providers have begun supporting adoption by offering AI training and pre-configured toolkits.
+This reflects a broader trend where legal delivery models now emphasize capability building alongside outsourcing.
+A 2025 Financial Times article reported that while over 60% of corporate legal teams had access to AI tools, a significant number still needed more support before adopting them confidently.